 I love stencils and I’m so glad that there are cutting machines available that make cutting stencils at home easy.
 I use the Cricut machine to cut stencils and it works so great.
-Since I cut stencils all the time using my Cricut and I thought I would make a Supply List for Making Stencils with a Cricut.
+Since I cut stencils all the time using my Cricut and I thought I would make a Supply List for Making Stencils with a Cricut Explore.

 (*This post contains affiliate links which means if you click on the affiliate links and make a purchase I may earn a small commission, with NO extra cost to you.
 Click here to read my full disclosure policy.)